epimorphics/map-demo-database/README.md

 With Postgres setup;

+Download readings.csv and stations.csv (these are quite small, around 300mb).
+Much better than downloading all csvs and parsing 7GB!
+Place them in the setup folder
 Run npm run-script setup

   This will:
-    Download all rainfall and station data from the environments agency Format it all into csv
     create the 3 tables required
-    load data into database
+    load csv data from readings.csv and stations.csv into database

 UPDATE